ashlynn4567/ashlynn4567/README.md

 # Hello, I'm Ashley!

 ### About Me
-- 💻 I am currently currently looking for a job to become a Full-Stack Web Developer.
-If you would like to work with me, please contact me at the links below my profile picture!
+- 💻 I am currently employed as a junior Full-Stack Web Developer on the Create Reservations team with Alaska Airlines.
 - 🎓 I have a background in Neuroscience, having earned my Bachelor of Science degree from Ohio State University.
 I have also completed the University of Oregon's <a href="https://bootcamp.uoregon.edu/coding/">Coding Boot Camp</a> and earned my certification.
 - 🎯 Personal Hobbies: I like to draw and paint in my free time.
 I have plans to become a freelance artist on the side to scratch my ever-present creative itch.
 Otherwise, I play video games to pass the time.
 - ⚡ Fun facts about me: I have two cats named Finn and Nala.
 Sometimes I take them on walks outside.